 - In total hip resurfacing surgery, the head of the femur is trimmed and covered with a metal cap instead of being replaced.
 Damaged bone and cartilage in the acetabulum is then removed and a metal shell is inserted.

 Some implants are popular Metal on Metal (MoM) devices, where both the ball and socket are made of metal.
-Your hip implant attorneys at the Florida law firm of Searcy Denney explain that once implanted, these two components may rub together – sometimes with disastrous results.
+A hip replacement attorney at Searcy Denney explain that once implanted, these two components may rub together – sometimes with disastrous results.
 There is increasing evidence that if the metal parts don’t fit together precisely, they can produce tiny metal shavings that can then enter the patient’s system.

 This metal debris can cause inflammatory reactions, tissue damage, and bone loss around the area of the ball and socket connection.
 The Food and Drug Administration (FDA) website contains reports that suggest systemic effects like cardiomyopathy (deterioration of the function of the heart muscle), thyroid dysfunction, and neurological changes including sensory, auditory, and visual impairment which may result from metal debris around the joint.

 If the metal debris travels throughout the body, it can cause metallosis, a buildup of metal which kills surrounding tissue (necrosis).
 Symptoms of metallosis include pain around the joint, difficulty walking, swelling at the implant site, and rash.
 Metallosis can lead to osteolysis, in which a bone degenerates, causing an implanted device to become loose.
 If a device loosens, it must be removed and replaced through a second surgery known as a “revision.”